-Over the years, Carnegie Mellon has entered into University Exchanges (open to students from all or multiple colleges) and Departmental Exchanges (limited to students from a specific department, such as art).
-Departmental exchanges are the most successful due to (1) direct faculty support and commitment and (2) careful analysis of specific curricular fit by major.
+Over the years, Carnegie Mellon has entered into University Exchanges, which are open to students from multiple colleges, and Departmental Exchanges, which are limited to students from a specific department, such as art.
+Departmental exchanges are historically the most successful due to direct faculty support and commitment and careful analysis of specific curricular fit by major.

 Promotion of exchange balance is vitally important in ensuring a successful exchange.
-Achieving a balanced number of students sent and students received is a perpetual challenge at Carnegie Mellon and most US universities; in short, more students are eager to attend a US college for a term or two than US students are eager to venture abroad.
-Therefore, OIE encourages carefully considered exchanges, preferably driven by student desire and/or study abroad trends (ask a study abroad advisor about successful exchanges and popular destinations abroad) that incorporate appealing features such as work, internship or research opportunities, free room (and board), and language and culture programs.
+Achieving a balanced number of students sent and students received is a perpetual challenge at Carnegie Mellon and most U.S. universities, because more international students are eager to attend a U.S. college for a term or two than U.S. students are eager to venture abroad.
+Therefore, OIE encourages carefully considered exchanges, preferably driven by student desire and/or study abroad trends (ask a study abroad advisor about successful exchanges and popular destinations abroad) that incorporate appealing features such as work, internship or research opportunities, free room and board, and language and culture programs.

-Traditional exchanges involve a balance of students coming and going and do not involve the exchange of tuition payments.
-These types of exchanges are supported by OIE and are approved by the Provost's Office.
+Traditional exchanges, which involve a balance of students coming and going and do not involve the exchange of tuition payments, are supported by OIE and are approved by the Provost's Office.

 Agreements with overseas institutions that involve tuition payment and/or do not anticipate students flowing to and from Carnegie Mellon in balance will be developed in consultation with OIE, as well as the General Counsel’s Office with respect to US immigration, and financial and legal issues.

 OIE also works with incoming exchange students during the application and enrollment process.